-Life Skills Enrichment Academic Program (L.E.A.P)
+Life Skills Enrichment Academic Program

-L.E.A.P. is a Day Reporting Center used as an alternative to detention.
-This project is a collaborative effort involving the department’s Community Advisory Board (CAB), the Salvation Army and other community partners.
-The program provides resources and skills that will enrich the participant’s life by providing participants with a variety of academic, personal enrichment and other life skill activities to further help them in becoming well-rounded individuals.
-The juveniles who participate in L.E.A.P. show a lower likelihood of reoffending than juveniles who do not participate in L.E.A.P.
-Members of the community have shown support by volunteering to teach classes or life skills that enable the juveniles to meet people from all walks of life.
-Currently, L.E.A.P. is offered for both the Prescott Tri-City area and the Verde Valley.
-The program is held twice weekly from 4:00 p.m. to 8:00 p.m., time that research indicates is critical for juveniles.
-Transportation to and from the program is provided.
+Life Skills Enrichment Academic Program (LEAP) is a collaborative effort involving Juvenile Probation and multiple community partners.
+The program provides resources and skills that will enhance the participant’s life by providing a variety of academic, personal enrichment, and other life skill activities to further help them in becoming well-rounded individuals.
+The juveniles who participate in LEAP show a lower likelihood of reoffending than juveniles who do not participate in LEAP.